 If you think Graceland is nothing more than visiting the home of someone you’re not even a fan of to begin with, know this: In addition to the Graceland mansion, the price of admission gets you into…

-- the Elvis the Entertainer Career Museum | where you’ll find hundreds of artifacts from throughout his career: a wall of gold/platinum albums, his Grammys, some of his first recordings, his guitars, memorabilia from his movies, and, in addition to so much more, my personal favorite, his jumpsuit collection.
+Where you’ll find hundreds of artifacts from throughout his career: a wall of gold/platinum albums, his Grammys, some of his first recordings, his guitars, memorabilia from his movies, and, in addition to so much more, my personal favorite, his jumpsuit collection.

-- the Presley Motors Automobile Collection | an entire museum showcasing his car collection, his motorcycle collection, and a collection of his other “toys”, as only a multimillionaire would put it.
+An entire museum showcasing his car collection, his motorcycle collection, and a collection of his other “toys”, as only a multimillionaire would put it.